Dog Bite Lawyer

 - If approached by a dog, stay calm and still

 - Avoid making direct eye contact with the dog, as they may perceive this as a threat or challenge

 - If a dog knocks you over, fall on the floor and stay in a curled position while covering ears

 If you or someone you know was recently bitten by a dog, get medical attention right away and file a report to your local animal control office.
-Don’t hesitate to contact a reputable dog bite lawyer for assistance pursuing compensation, such as a team member from John K. Zaid & Associates.
+Don’t hesitate to contact a reputable dog bite lawyer for assistance pursuing compensation.